 - Creating better products and services

-- Pinpointing training needs
+- Pinpointing coaching and training needs

 - Identifying areas for improvement